Swayzes/Mini-Project/README.md

     - Notify the merchant that their account information has been updated (e.g. via Twilio)
     - Look up the bank information using a sort code lookup API
     - Run a Confirmation of Payee check (for example, via Modulr or SurePay)

+## Instructions
+1. Load up REST API with 'node REST.js' in terminal
+2. Run App with 'npm run dev'
+3. Open page and enter your name and account details, click on button to verify user
+4. User picks from the dropdown what detail they want to update
+5. User Inputs in the text beside the changed value, click on the button
+6. Details should now be updated